WheeskyJack/cicd-includes/README.md

 sample example on how to call this reusable workflow in your repository :

-you can add similar yml as show below in your repository's .github/workflows directory.
+you can add similar yml as shown below in your repository's .github/workflows directory.

 ```yml
 name: golang lint and test